lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 I started writing this to help a friend.
 She's getting started with a website, and we're using the static site generator [11ty](https://www.11ty.dev/){:target="_blank"} as she wants to have a lot of easy-to-write posts.
 She needs a single-user workflow that allows her to publish her website without hosting it herself, and that's the use case where this was born.

 this walkthrough is best suited for people who want to use `git` in single-person projects, or perhaps with one or two other close collaborators.
-There's quite a few topics it doesn't cover that are vitally important in large collaborative projects, such as branching and merging.
+There's quite a few topics it doesn't cover that are vitally important in large collaborative projects, such as **branching** and **merging**.

 this walkthrough also focuses on the "happy path," without much discussion of troubleshooting.
 I may write more on the topic in the future, but we're already over *4,500 words*, so we're calling it a day.